edeleastar/tutor/readme.md

 tutor
 =====

-A static web site generator for producing course web sites from largely markedown content.
+A static web site generator for producing course web sites from largely markdown content.
 For example this site here is generated using this tool:

  - <http://edeleastar.github.io/tutor-example-site>